 Having a personal domain name might not sound receptive to you and if so, it is not your fault.
 Why would you ever want to have a personal domain name anyway?

-So I am here to let you know that having a personal domain name is worthwhile and here are 4 reasons your Real Name matters in the Domain Space.
+So I am here to let you know that having a personal domain name is worthwhile and here are 4 reasons your Name matters on the Web.

 1. Don’t look down on Personal branding